Skip to main content

 Cash vs. Accrual Accounting

-Fiskl offers both Cash and Accrual accounting methods for your Trial Balance report:
+Fiskl offers both accounting methods for your Trial Balance report:

 • Cash: Shows account balances based on when cash is received or paid